Until recently virtual reality was a fantasy. But today this immersive technology is profoundly penetrating our lives.

 The main goal of VR is to form an artificial 3D environment without any frames like on TV or laptop screens.

-This concept is opposite to the one applied in augmented reality that simply superimposes real environment with computer-generated content.
+This concept is opposite to the one applied in augmented reality that simply superimposes the real environment with computer-generated content.

 In virtual reality systems that use HMDs like HTC Vive or Oculus Rift, a rendering engine within a console or computer transmits video content to a headset via an HDMI cable.